 - Refill the bucket from the nearby tap as a courtesy to the next person.

-If you can’t imagine going without, you might want to carry some toilet paper and/or wet wipes with you.
+If you can’t imagine going without drying yourself off, you might want to carry some toilet paper and/or wet wipes with you.
 They actually sell purse-sized wipes for that purpose.

-- To avoid walking out with a wet seat or feet, keep a good hold on your clothes, and pull them on in one smooth motion as you start to stand up.
+- To avoid walking out with a wet seat or feet, keep a good hold on the hem of your clothes, and pull everything on in one smooth motion as you start to stand up.

-- Remember to fold your cuffs down before you leave.
+- Remember to fold your cuffs back down before you leave.

-Squat toilets are so commonly used in the east that many Asians don’t know how to flush a Western toilet.
+Squat toilets are so commonly used in the east that many Asians need to be shown how to flush a Western toilet.

 - Fill a bucket with water and dump it into the basin.
 Repeat until everything has gone down the hole, trying not to get it on the surrounding floor.